SimonLundell/Rust/README.md

 To run an executable, just run ./<executable>

+## rust_sdl2 ##
+A new project created with "cargo new", then copy-paste example from docs.rs/sdl2/0.34.5/sdl2

+Compiled with "cargo build" and ran with "cargo run"

+Remember to add sdl2 in Cargo.toml for the project under dependencies (sdl2="0.34.5")

 ## TIPS ##
 To reduce binary size, run strip <executable> .
 This will remove all symbols from the object file reducing it's size